xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n014 - **Length of missing array** DIDN'T SOLVE IT ON FIRST TRY, solution was working for the examples, but it didn't pass the edge cases.
 You need to study the given solution

-n015 - **Is Integer Array** DIDN'T SOLVE IT ON FIRST TRY, main solution is to confusing, check the alternative ones.
+n015 - **Is Integer Array** DIDN'T SOLVE IT ON FIRST TRY, main solution is to confusing, check the alternative ones. n016 - **Find within array** Check alternative much more simpler solutions.
+They might be interesting